algolia/instantsearch/docgen/src/guides/migration.md

  - In the item template of the hierarchicalMenu and menu widgets, name becomes label
  - In the item template of the refinementList widget, name becomes value.

-## React components can't be used as templates anymore
+## React components can't be used as templates

 When we created instantsearch.js, it was built using React and we didn't know that we would build react-instantsearch.
 However, we have now react-instantsearch